 Few things are more irritating than finding a fresh door ding, but it's hard to avoid them.

 Whether you're driving to the grocery store, work, or the doctor's office, chances are you're going to have to park your vehicle in a parking space, next to other vehicles.
-Here are 8 ways to help avoid door dings on your car by assessing your surrounds before choosing a parking spot.
+Here are eight ways to help avoid door dings on your car by assessing your surroundings before choosing a parking spot.

 - Before you pull into a space, look at the length of the doors on the neighboring vehicle(s).
-If they are fully extended, can they reach your vehicle?
+When they are fully extended, can they reach your vehicle?

 - Look at the height of the vehicle you are parking next to.
 If it's another vehicle similar in height to yours and if your car has protective rubber door moldings, those moldings may protect your car's doors.
 Since SUVs and trucks are taller, their doors may cause dents higher than your moldings can protect, so you're better off moving to another spot.